JasmineDavidson94/pumpkin-puzzler/README.md

 - [RealFaviconGenerator](https://realfavicongenerator.net/) to convert the PNG graphic into ICO for the favicon

-## Testing
-### Code Validation
-The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML on every page of the project.
-There was an error in relation to using `aria-label="hidden"` instead of `aria-hidden="true"`, this was as a result of human error and was rectified.
-After fixing this error the code validates with no issue.
->
-The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS file used for the project.
-There were no errors found.
->
-[JSHint](https://jshint.com/) was used to check the quality of the JavaScript code and check for errors.
-Apart from `Missing semicolon` errors which were rectified, there was one error:
-> 	`Expected an assignment or function call and instead saw an expression`

-The code causing the error was in `script.js` in `function checkLetter()`:
->`isWrongGuess ? handleIncorrectGuess(keyPressed) : handleCorrectGuess(keyPressed);`

-This was amended to the `if/else statement` shown below and there is no longer any error.
->`if (wordToGuess.indexOf(keyPressed.innerHTML) === -1) {
-        handleIncorrectGuess(keyPressed);
-    } else {
-        handleCorrectGuess(keyPressed);
-    }`

 ## Setup and Deployment Instructions

 The user just needs to access the link which also present in the github directory and paste in the browser.
 And he can start the game.